 The Risk Management function is an independent second line function.
-On a quarterly basis the Chief Risk Officer ('CRO') prepares and presents a risk report to the Risk & Investment Committee highlighting current and emerging risk exposures against risk appetite.
-The CRO reports to the Chief Executive Officer and has unfettered access to the Board Chairman and the Chair of the Risk & Investment Committee.
+On a quarterly basis the Chief Risk and Compliance Officer ('CRCO') prepares and presents a risk report to the Risk & Investment Committee.
+The CRCO reports to the Chief Executive Officer and has unfettered access to the Board Chairman and the Chair of the Risk & Investment Committee.
 This gives the risk function sufficient stature and independence.